-- 14. Engaging in harassment and/or intimidation including communication (verbal, written, or graphic) and/or physical conduct based on an individual's actual or perceived race, color, creed, religion, national origin, political affiliation, sex, sexual orientation, age, marital status, military status, veteran status or disability that has the purpose or effect of substantially or unreasonably interfering with an individual's work performance, academic performance, or participation in an educational or extra-curricular activity; is used as a basis for employment decisions affecting such individual; and/or creates an intimidating, hostile or offensive work environment. - F. Academic Misconduct such as, but not limited to: plagiarism; cheating; copying; altering records; violations of the District Acceptable Use Policy for Technology, including the inappropriate use of electronic devices with photographic or text messaging capability; violation of the District field trip procedure and behavioral expectations; violation of copyright laws; violation of intellectual property rights; assisting another student in any of the above actions.
+- 15. Engaging in harassment and/or intimidation including communication (verbal, written, or graphic) and/or physical conduct based on an individual's actual or perceived race, color, creed, religion, national origin, political affiliation, sex, sexual orientation, age, marital status, military status, veteran status or disability that has the purpose or effect of substantially or unreasonably interfering with an individual's work performance, academic performance or participation in an educational or extra-curricular activity; is used as a basis for employment decisions affecting such individual; and/or creates an intimidating, hostile or offensive work environment. - Gambling Accepting, recording or registering bets; and/or risking potential loss of something of value while engaing in a game of chance for money or other stakes. - F. Academic Misconduct such as, but not limited to: plagiarism; cheating; copying; altering records; violations of the District Acceptable Use Policy for Technology, including the inappropriate use of electronic devices with photographic recording (audio and/or video), or text messaging capability; violation of the District field trip procedure and behavioral expectations; violation of copyright laws; violation of intellectual property rights; assisting another student in any of the above actions.